Yoozie-au/yoozie/hugo/content/destinations/nsw/central-coast/gosford/ftfvu.md

   images: []

 ---
-A cultural and education gem on the Central Coast!
+A cultural and educational gem on the Central Coast!
 The Gallery hosts local, national and international exhibitions.

 The Gallery holds family activities during school holiday periods, so it's a great place for the whole family.

-The Gallery has a gallery shop and a cafe, so be sure to stop by at both for some snacks and a souvenir!
+The Gallery has an onsite shop and a cafe, so be sure to stop by at both for some snacks and a souvenir!

 Admission into the Gallery is free of charge, but donations are welcomed.